aduros/wasm4/site/docs/getting-started/setup.md

 <TabItem value="language-rust">

 To compile Rust projects you will need `cargo` installed.
+You will also need the wasm32 target, which can be installed with `rustup target add wasm32-unknown-unknown`.

 ```shell
 w4 new --rust hello-world